willandskill/django_social_followers/README.md

 # Getting started

-[Create a Facebook and get your App ID and App Secret]  (https://developers.facebook.com/apps/)
+[Create a FACEBOOK App]  (https://developers.facebook.com/apps/) and get your App ID and App Secret

-[Create an Instagram App and get your Client ID and Client Secret] (https://instagram.com/developer/clients/manage/ )
+[Create an INSTAGRAM App] (https://instagram.com/developer/clients/manage/ ) and get your Client ID and Client Secret

-[Create and app and get your TWITTER CONSUMER KEY, CONSUMER SECRET, ACCESS TOKEN AND ACCESS TOKEN SECRET] (https://apps.twitter.com/)
+[Create a TWITTER app] (https://apps.twitter.com/) and get your Consumer Key, Consumer Secret, Access Token and Access Token Secret

-** Add your social settings to settings.py **
+**Add your social settings to settings.py**

 ```javascript

   FACEBOOK_SETTINGS = {